aten2001/CS6210-project1/cpu/HowToDoTest.md

 (where 'aos_vm1' is the name of the VM you wish to create)

+Note that if you started with the Memory Coordinator portion of this assignment you should already have 4 VMs in place and as such will need to create 4 additional VMs using the above command.
+Otherwise if you are starting from this portion of the assignment you will be creating 8 VMs.

 Ensure the VMs are shutdown before starting.
 You can do this with the script *~/Project1/shutdownallvm.py*

 Compile the test programs for the CPU Scheduler evaluations with the following commands: